solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

   TOKEN_2022_PROGRAM_ID, // programId - SPL Token program account
 );

-// account can be closed as total supply is now 0 await closeAccount( connection, // connection - Connection to use payer, // payer - Payer of the transaction fees mintKeypair.publicKey, // account - Account to close payer.publicKey, // destination - Account to receive the remaining balance of the closed account payer, // authority - Authority which is allowed to close the account [], // multiSigners - Signing accounts if `authority` is a multisig { commitment: "finalized" }, // confirmOptions - Options for confirming the transaction TOKEN_2022_PROGRAM_ID, // programIdSPL Token program account );
+// account can be closed as the total supply is now 0 await closeAccount( connection, // connection - Connection to use payer, // payer - Payer of the transaction fees mintKeypair.publicKey, // account - Account to close payer.publicKey, // destination - Account to receive the remaining balance of the closed account payer, // authority - Authority which is allowed to close the account [], // multiSigners - Signing accounts of `authority` is a multisig { commitment: "finalized" }, // confirmOptions - Options for confirming the transaction TOKEN_2022_PROGRAM_ID, // programIdSPL Token program account );